KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### More Connections Made

 My writing has begun to attract a community of fans.
-I had a noticeable uptick in compliments about my blog posts:
+During the conference, I had a noticeable uptick in compliments about my blog posts:
-* Eric Matthew saw my recent Southwest Headquarters Tour blog post and thought it sounded like something I would write before he knew it was mine :)
+* Eric Matthew saw my recent Southwest Headquarters Tour blog post and thought it sounded like something I would write before he knew it was mine. :)
-* Keith Murray told me that as a Director of Python discord and Python sub-Reddit moderator, he had directly witnessed the positive impact of my work on underrepresented individuals
+* Keith Murray revealed that as a Director of Python discord and Python subreddit moderator, he had directly witnessed the positive impact of my writing on underrepresented individuals
-* Paul Everitt expressed his appreciate that I am not a "normie"
+* Paul Everitt expressed his appreciation that I am not a "normie"

 <!---
+* Jeremy Tanner sought me out to thank me for my

 Guy from Nvidia
 I belong